dd9jn/rfc4880bis/crypto-refresh.md

 OpenPGP does symmetric encryption using a variant of Cipher Feedback mode (CFB mode).
 This section describes the procedure it uses in detail.
-This mode is what is used for Symmetrically Encrypted Data Packets; the mechanism used for encrypting secret-key material is similar, and is described in the sections above.
+This mode is what is used for Symmetrically Encrypted Data Packets; the mechanism used for encrypting secret-key material also sometimes uses CFB mode, as described in {{secret-key-encryption}}.

 In the description below, the value BS is the block size in octets of the cipher.
 Most ciphers have a block size of 8 octets.